 5) Kick the single-use plastic bag habit.
 Everywhere.

 Every single-use plastic bag you use is a win for the plastics industry and a loss for the environment and the animals that live in it.
 Plastic bags, just like all petroleum-derived plastics, do not biodegrade.

 Some bags can be recycled at designated retailers, but recycling rates are low.
 Instead bags are ubiquitous in our environment, even the oceans where they imperil sea life.
 Humans can end up eating plastic garbage when it breaks down into micro and nano particles.

 Ban single-use plastic bags in your kitchen and home.
 We all end up paying for them directly or indirectly.
-Instead carry reusable bags everywhere you go so you can use them for every purchase – food and beverages, drug store, home decor, clothing, takeout food (just throw the bag in the washing machine), and more.
+Instead carry reusable bags everywhere you go so you can use them for every purchase – food and beverages, drug store, pharmacy, home decor, clothing, takeout food (just throw the bag in the washing machine), and more.
 Put one in your pocketbook or backpack and a few more in your trunk or back seat so they’re always handy.
 It will take a few weeks to get used to it, but soon enough you’ll kick the single-use plastic bag habit!

 Our mission is to unite, nurture, and grow a community dedicated to sustainable living.
 Our digital platform connects consumers who value sustainability with local businesses that stand out in their efforts to be socially and environmentally responsible.
 We network our business members with one another and with Community and Media Partners to strengthen and grow their ecosystem through collaboration and innovation.
 We help you curate a local-sustainable lifestyle.